The Food Industry’s Growing Need for Crisis Communication Planning

 For food brands, that means handling a crisis is not enough—they need to have a plan that protects trust and reputation the second things start to heat up.
 Now more than ever, a smart, proactive crisis communication strategy isn’t just a good idea; it’s essential.

-Here’s why—and how forward-thinking brands can stay one step ahead.
+Here’s how food brands can stay one step ahead:

 Are food outbreaks and recalls getting more common?